SysKitTeam/docs-point/releases/cloud/point-2023-10-17-release-note.md

 * **The Active Tasks screen was improved** to show only the vulnerabilities with an open task.
 Previously, detected vulnerabilities without a task were displayed as well.

 * **The term Resource was replaced with Workspace across Syskit Point and the documentation**.
-For example, the Orphaned Resources tile segment on the dashboard was renamed to Inactive Workspaces.
+For example, the Orphaned Resources tile segment on the dashboard was renamed to Orphaned Workspaces.
 The Inactive Content report was renamed to Inactive Workspaces, and so on.

 * **User sync was improved to resolve policy vulnerabilities in case the user's status change in Microsoft 365 makes the vulnerability obsolete**.
 For example, if an orphaned user is deleted in Microsoft 365, Syskit Point will automatically resolve detected vulnerabilities for the user during the user sync.